 Walt and Eileen worked to retain the original character of the buildings' exteriors during extensive property and infrastructure renovations.
 In 2000, the pair set out to convert the farmhouse into their dream home, as well as transform the abandoned cherry orchard into a lush vineyard.

 In 2004, the Bryses began construction on their new winery and tasting room.
 Inspired by their visit to a Napa Valley winery, they created a look that blended exposed brick, rustic masonry, and dark, rich wood for an elegant feel that is both warm and welcoming.

 In 2004, the estate’s initial 10,000 vines yielded their first harvest.
 It was the beginning of something truly special that paved the way for a contemporary winery, incomparable Bridge Above the Vines, and elevated deck seating with outdoor tasting area.

-Today, as an estate winery with 91 acres and over 40,000 vines, Brys Estate remains intimately tied to the land.
+Today, as an estate winery with 155 acres and 53,000 vines, Brys Estate remains intimately tied to the land.
 The wines we produce are the result of our strong-back and earth-crusted hands.
 We keep our heads down and eyes focused on our work.
 We lovingly tend our vines, much like our children, knowing what they’re capable of.
 We tenderly coax them, blending science and sweat equity, to achieve a greater yield and higher quality.

 At Brys Estate…

 We are traditional… yet unconventional.
 We embrace the proven techniques and practices of our industry’s predecessors, while not being afraid to challenge convention when we see an opportunity.
 Years ago, when other local vintners were espousing white wines, we seized the moment and committed to creating the region’s finest reds.
 We believe great wine is the result of pushing the land to its limit - without compromising its integrity - allowing it to reach a potential few would think possible.